-This is about the Amityville Horror story that has been the subject of numerous books, films, news articles, paranormal investigation and more.
+This is about the Amityville Horror story that has been the subject of numerous books, films, news articles, paranormal investigations, and more.
 The 1979 film The Amityville Horror (directed by Stuart Rosenberg) is the first film based on the incident.
-While the film followed by many others are based on Jay Anson’s 1977 book, it is not yet clear whether the events and the paranormal incidents are completely true or just fabrication of just some truth.
+While the film is based on Jay Anson’s 1977 book, it is not yet clear whether the events and the paranormal incidents are completely true or just a fabrication of just some truth.

-In the documentary, it was discussed that there are many contradiction between the story narrated by the Lutz family and the reality.
-While the Lutzs defend their claims and their dreadful experience – the real murder mystery, the sensational news and the possibility of some paranormal presence together have made Amityville the mother of all horrific crime story.
+In the documentary, it was discussed that there are many contradictions between the story narrated by the Lutz family and reality.
+While the Lutzs defend their claims and their dreadful experience – the real murder mystery, the sensational news, and the possibility of some paranormal presence together have made Amityville the mother of all horrific crime stories.

 The documentary The Real Amityville Horror is available online for you to watch.
-The film neither approves nor disapproves anything in certainty.
-It simply introduces us to different sides of the incident and how different people see the case in different ways based on their belief system.
+The film neither approves nor disapproves of anything in certainty.
+It simply introduces us to different sides of the incident and how different people see the case in different ways based on their belief systems.

 One thought on “The Real Amityville Horror (2005) – Documentary”